 Discreet, DL, straight-acting, straight-looking, straight-appearing, normal, Marina-type.

 Unless a gay guy is cheating on someone, why does he need to be “discreet?”
 What is he ashamed of or hiding that he needs to be “discreet?”
 Who would even see him having sex with another guy or care that he’s doing so?
 Is he ashamed of being gay?
 Sounds like it.
 Get psychotherapy.
 In my opinion, most gay so-called “jocks” are ashamed of their gay sexuality because they go to such efforts to show/prove how “masculine” and heteronormative they are, or they think they are.
 Instead of working on their exterior they should really work on their interior so as not to be so shallow and superficial, which is how many of them come off in their personal ads.
 Some of these so-called “jocks” might look good (although that’s subjective) on the outside but often their personalities suck, with no social skills.
-Chau.—rosa barrio
+Spending hours typing on Orwellian-named “social media” doesn’t mean one has any social skills.
+And how many people have lost their ability to write or speak in complete, articulate and intelligent sentences in person conversations these days because of wasting their lives on “social media?”
+Chau.—el barrio rosa

 ———- COMMENTS (Posted manually from e-mail) ———-